camilla-lima0/capstone_women_health/README.md

 4) Themes Analytics: a) Using Gemini API to interpret the themes of women's health articles

 #### Results
 So far, I've observed that women's article as a share of total articles has increased over the past 2 decades though still only abour 3% of total NYT articles.
 And that it is mostly concentrated in news desks like "Well", "Science" and "OpEd".
+With the LLM categorization, the themes around womens health that show up more often are "Work Life Balance", "Gender Inequality" and "Gender Pay Gap"

 #### Next steps
 I'd like to try to improve the classification method to a) be more comprehensive and b) remove some off-topic areas like obituaries.